shridhar-tl/jira-assistant/README.md

 **Rate and comment**
 If you like Jira Assistant then kindly spend a minute to rate it in web store from the above respective url's.
 Your rating would help this tool to reach more people and encourage the developers to provide a even better tool for you.

+## Would like to contribute in development and maintainence?
+You are very much welcome if you would wish to contribute in the development of Jira Assistant and keep it free and open source for ever.
+Your contributions would encourage me to actively enhance the features in Jira Assistant.

+You can contribute to Jira Assistant by donating a small sum through following a link: https://paypal.me/shridhartl

+( or )

+You can contribute by helping in development of new feature and bug fixes.
+To know more about contributing in development activity please refer to [contribution guidelines](docs/contribute.md).

 ## Want to report a bug, suggest a new feature or have a question?
 Please navigate to **"Issues"** tab and raise a new issue.
 If you do not have an account and not willing to create a new account in GitHub then you can use the below Url to do that which wont require any authentication.
 But I would suggest to use the Issues tab instead as it would be easy for you to have a track of the issue and see the status / updates on the issues.